golemfactory/yagna/agent/provider/readme.md

 58cffa9aa1e74811b223b627c7f87aac
 ```

-3. put this app-key into your `.env` file as a value for variable `YAGNA_APPKEY`.
+3. Put this app-key into your `.env` file as a value for variable `YAGNA_APPKEY`.

+4. Restart yagna daemon (Ctrl+C, then repeat step 1)

 ## Running the Provider Agent

-While the yagna daemon is still running, and you are in the `ya-prov` directory you can now start Provider Agent
+While the yagna daemon is still running (and you are in the `ya-prov` directory) you can now start Provider Agent:

-`cargo run --bin ya-provider`
 `RUST_LOG=debug cargo run --bin ya-provider -- --exe-unit-path ../exe-unit/resources/local-exeunits-descriptor.json`